christabor/flask_jsondash/README.md

 * The dashboard layout and blueprint styles are pre-packaged, and provide only the essentials, while getting out of the way.
 * Drag-and-drop your layout easily and intuitively
 * Multiple layout modes - **bootstrap grid** based or totally **freeform**
+* [Data utilities](docs/data_utils.md) for munging and manipulating data suitable for various charts

 [View all supported libraries](docs/schemas.md)